8 CRMs Leveraging AI in 2025

 • Anomaly Detection: Identifies unusual patterns in sales data

 Zoho offers enterprise-level features at competitive price points, making AI capabilities accessible to smaller organizations.
-Businesses using CRM software report improved conversion rates, with Zoho providing these benefits at accessible pricing tiers.

 Pricing: Free for up to 3 users; paid plans from $14/user/month Learn More: zoho.com/crm